 How to Prevent Window Condensation

-Jan 22, 2021Not All Window condensation is a problem - sometimes it's a good thing.
-Here's how to tell the Difference
+Jan 22, 2021Not All Window condensation is a problem.
+Here's how to prevent window condensation that could cause problems in your homE.

 Window Condensation occurs when moisture in the air settles on a cooler surface.
 We see condensation happen normally every day, in situations like: